andrewpatcarr/CV_OrigamiRobot_Fall2024/README.md

 - setup.md has some setup information for RealSense 2 and YOLO

-- Programming has some scripts for using RealSense, cv models, training and testing, and eventually control of robot
+- Programming has some scripts for using RealSense, cv models, training and testing, and controller for robot

 - CAD has the origami robot assembly, some other SolidWorks files, and STLs for 3D printing